Code-Lobster/Bootstrap-ultra-buttons-system/README.md

     )
   ) !default;
 ```
-That's it, your compiled css will be available in css/ folder.
+That's it, your compiled css will be available in css/ folder after you run grunt.

+##Included
+* Standard Bootstrap button group classes: .btn-group, .btn-toolbar, etc.
+* Standard Bootstrap button styling classes: .btn-lg, .btn-primary, etc.

+##What's not included:
+Pretty much everything else.
+It's really up to you.
+No styles, no javascript - not even a CSS reset.

+##Notes
+Thanks to Bootstrap team, it's all their work.
+While making this respository i had to read every line of code, and it was a good learning experiance.
+I would suggest everyone go through it, it's totally worth it!